-Our operating results are not materially affected by seasonal factors; however, our premier event, WrestleMania, historically occurred in our fourth fiscal quarter.
-Due to our change in fiscal year end, beginning in calendar year 2007 WrestleMania typically occurs late in our first quarter or early in our second quarter.
+Our operating results are not materially affected by seasonal factors; however, our premier event, WrestleMania, occurs late in our first quarter or early in our second quarter.
 In addition, revenues from our licensing and direct sale of consumer products, including our catalogs, magazines and internet sites, may vary from period to period depending on the volume and extent of licensing agreements and marketing and promotion programs entered into during any particular period of time, as well as the commercial success of the media exposure of our characters and brand.
 The timing of these events as well as the continued introduction of new product offerings and revenue generating outlets can and will cause fluctuation in quarterly revenues and earnings.